MarkusMueller-DS/Kaggle-Housing-Prices-Advanced/README.md

 ### Files
 - predict_prices_exploration.ipynb: notebook to explore the dataset
-- predict_prices_model.ipynb: notbook with all the preprocessing and basic models
+- predict_prices_model.ipynb: notbook with all the preprocessing and basic models (out of date)
-- Base_model: most up to date model with preprocessing and model evaluation
+- Base_model: notebook with preprocessing and model evaluation
+- Top_Model: most up to date notbook containing the highest performing ml-model